chao-tic/chao-tic.github.io/_drafts/tls.markdown

 Adding more complication to the mix, TLS is also initialised differently for the main thread and the other threads that begin later in the execution.
 It makes sense if you stop and think about it, as the main thread is spawned by the kernel, whereas the start of non-main threads are triggered later by the programs.

-When it comes to dynamically linked ELF programs, it's useful to know that once they are loaded and mapped into memory, the kernel would then take its hands off and pass the execution baton to the dynamic linker (ld.so on Linux, dyld on macOS).
+When it comes to dynamically linked ELF programs, it's useful to know that once they are loaded and mapped into memory, the kernel would then take its hands off and pass the execution baton to the dynamic linker (_ld.so_ on Linux, _dyld_ on macOS).

-Since ld.so is part of glibc, the next step is to open up the guts of glibc and fish around to see if we can dig up anything juicy, but where to look?
+Since _ld.so_ is part of glibc, the next step is to open up the guts of glibc and fish around to see if we can dig up anything juicy, but where to look?

 Remembering the hypothesis we made earlier about the runtime would use `arch_prctl` to change FS register, let's grep the glibc source for `arch_prctl` then.

-After going through several false positive hits, we arrive at a macro definition [`TLS_INIT_TP`](https://sourceware.org/git/?p=glibc.git;a=blob;f=sysdeps/x86_64/nptl/tls.h;h=e88561c93412489e532af8e388a8eeb1f879b771;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l154), which uses inline assembly to trigger `arch_prctl` syscall directly and is responsible for updating the FS register to point to TCB.
+After wading through several false positive hits, we arrive at a macro definition [`TLS_INIT_TP`](https://sourceware.org/git/?p=glibc.git;a=blob;f=sysdeps/x86_64/nptl/tls.h;h=e88561c93412489e532af8e388a8eeb1f879b771;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l154), which uses inline assembly to trigger `arch_prctl` syscall directly and is responsible for updating the FS register to point to TCB.

 With this macro as an anchor and generous use of grep, it starts to become clear that the main thread's TLS is setup in the function [`init_tls`](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/rtld.c;h=1b0c74739f967093d26f5867b9b9d552d8b1ad00;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l681), which calls [`_dl_allocate_tls_storage`](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/rtld.c;h=1b0c74739f967093d26f5867b9b9d552d8b1ad00;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l731) to allocate the TCB or `struct pthread`, eventually [invokes](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/rtld.c;h=1b0c74739f967093d26f5867b9b9d552d8b1ad00;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l740) the aforementioned macro `TLS_INIT_TP` to bind the `pthread` TCB to the main thread.

 This finding confirms our previous hypothesis that the dynamic linker runtime allocates and sets up the TCB or `struct pthread` and then uses `arch_prctl` to bind the TLS to at least the main thread.

-We will look at how TLS is setup in the other threads later, before that there's still this glaring question that we've been ignoring til now: Where does that mysterious -4 come from?
+We will look at how TLS is setup in the other threads later, before that there's still this glaring question that we've been ignoring till now: Where does that mysterious -4 come from?

 ## The Internals of ELF TLS